 Instead, Lawyer Referral Services make referrals on a rotating basis after grouping qualified attorneys by geographical location, practice area, and other factors.
 The state bar may impose additional rules on the services and requirements for attorneys participating in Lawyer Referral Services in that state.

-The American Bar Association (ABA) recognizes Lawyer Referral Services throughout the United States that meet certain standards.
+The American Bar Association (ABA) recognizes Lawyer Referral Services throughout the United States that meet specific standards.
 The American Bar Association also maintains a national directory of lawyer referral services in each state.

 At Lawyer Legion, we work hard to keep this list of lawyer referral services updated.
 Please send comments or corrections to support@lawyerlegions.com.